Child Development

 5. Practice Often

-The pros make swimming look so easy, but what we rarely see is how often they practice.
+The pros make swimming look easy, but we rarely see how often they practice.
 These swimmers spend pretty much their entire lives practicing and perfecting their techniques.
-Getting to the point that a relaxed yet powerful stroke is second nature means spending hundreds, even thousands, of hours in the water.
-Also, not to mention a consistent training schedule.
+Getting to the point that a relaxed yet powerful stroke is second nature means spending hundreds, even thousands, of hours in the water, not to mention a consistent training schedule.

 The Importance of the Right Swimming Home